robert-johnson/disaster_response/README.md

 The app uses a ML model to categorize any new messages received, and the repository also contains the code used to train the model and to prepare any new datasets for model training purposes.

 ## File Descriptions
-* **process_data.py**: This code takes as its input csv files containing message data and message categories (labels), and creates an SQLite database containing a merged and cleaned version of this data.
+* **process_data.py**: takes csv files and created a sqlite db with the messages and category columns
-* **train_classifier.py**: This code takes the SQLite database produced by process_data.py as an input and uses the data contained within it to train and tune a ML model for categorizing messages.
-The output is a pickle file containing the fitted model.
-Test evaluation metrics are also printed as part of the training process.
+* **train_classifier.py**: takes the information from the db and performs the NLP processing, then uses the data to train the model
 * **ETL Pipeline Preparation.ipynb**: The code and analysis contained in this Jupyter notebook was used in the development of process_data.py. process_data.py effectively automates this notebook.
 * **ML Pipeline Preparation.ipynb**: The code and analysis contained in this Jupyter notebook was used in the development of train_classifier.py.
 In particular, it contains the analysis used to tune the ML model and determine which algorithm to use. train_classifier.py effectively automates the model fitting process contained in this notebook.
 * **data**: This folder contains sample messages and categories datasets in csv format.